 To advance Vow's solutions for maximising environmental sustainability impact, Vow continues to strengthen and develop its partnerships.
 Vow is committed to be responsible and to ensure high ethical standards throughout its practices, including sourcing and procurement practices and product quality and compliance.

 2022 HIGHLIGHTS

-- ESG criteria targeting supplier audits were reviewed and improved - Anti-corruption program and training for all employees commenced - New strategic partnerships to further maximise environmental sustainability was launced responsibility for social and environmental impact in sourcing and procurement
+- ESG criteria targeting supplier audits were reviewed and improved - Anti-corruption program and training for all employees commenced - New strategic partnerships to further maximise environmental sustainability was launced

 PRIORITISED SDG - GREATEST AREA OF IMPACT